All The Many Therapies in Dyslexia

 Teaghan was recently examined and treated for dyslexia.
 Although brilliant, his needed improvement was both rapid and dramatic.

 By contrast, Dr. Ben F. Feingold, a noted allergist, recognized that sugars, dyes, and various other allergenic substances may aggravate and even trigger such dyslexic/ADD-related symptoms as hyperactivity, impaired concentration and distractibility.
 Accordingly, the avoidance of these so-called “neurotoxic” substances in select individuals resulted in corresponding improvement.
 In Dr. Levinson's experience, allergies most often magnify or trigger pre-existing dyslexic/ADD symptoms by further destabilizing inner-ear-related functioning.
-They typically do not cause this disorder, unless the allergic attack is of a severe enough magnitude to primarily impair inner-ear and related CVS mechanisms and structures.
+They typically do not cause this disorder, unless the allergic attack is severe enough to primarily impair inner-ear and related CVS mechanisms and related brain structures.

 Occupational/Sensory Integration, Reflex, & Optometric Treatment